code-distortion/realnum/README.md

 #### Config

-You may specify default max-dec-pl, immutability and format-setting values by publishing the **config/realnum.php** config file and updating it:
+You may specify default max-dec-pl, immutability and format-settings by publishing the **config/realnum.php** config file and updating it:

 ``` bash
 php artisan vendor:publish --provider="CodeDistortion\RealNum\Laravel\ServiceProvider" --tag="config"